openvinotoolkit/openvino_notebooks/recipes/conversational_voice_agent/README.md

 ```
 This script will handle the conversion and optimization of the chat model performing weights quantization.

-3. Text to Speech Bark Conversion:
+3. Text to Speech SpeechT5 Model Loading:

-Bark model will be optimized with [Intel Extensions for Pytorch (IPEX)](https://github.com/intel/intel-extension-for-pytorch) before the first usage.
-No need to do it in advance.
+The SpeechT5 model will be downloaded.

 After running the conversion scripts, you can run app.py to launch the application.